Celestial5x/spacedius/README.md

 # Spacedius

-Spacedius is 2D side-scrolling shoot-em-up remake of Gradius
+Spacedius is 2D side-scrolling shoot-em-up remake of Gradius.

 # Instructions